 Red Heart Super Saver is an awesome yarn for beginners to work with.
 It is not only comfortable in the hands, but it is easy to ravel if you make a mistake.
 And, it doesn’t get all funky on you, even after a few unravels, the yarn is still good to go, unlike many other yarns.
 Vanna’s Choice, Bernat Premium and any similar yarns are also a good choice for first-time crocheters.

-Not only is the yarn easier to work with, but the hook size for a worsted weight is also easier to hold onto.
+Not only are worsted-weight acrylic yarns easier to work with, but the hook size for a worsted weight is also easier to hold onto.
 A 5 or a 5.5 mm crochet hook is usually the easiest for many.